EricTay1997/Optimization-of-Biclustering-via-SSVD/README.md

 ### Files
 - `algorithms.py` contains an implementation of the original and optimized SSVD algorithm, which has been uploaded to [PyPI](https://test.pypi.org/project/ssvd-pkg-cathy10/).
-- `STA 663L Final Submission.ipynb` downloads the algorithms from [PyPI], and reproduces the results in `STA 663L Final Submission.pdf`.
+- `STA 663L Final Submission.ipynb` downloads the algorithms from [PyPI](https://test.pypi.org/project/ssvd-pkg-cathy10/), and reproduces the results in `STA 663L Final Submission.pdf`.
 - `STA 663L Final Submission.pdf` is the report for our final project.

 ### Package for SSVD